List and Comparison of the top open source Big Data Tools and Techniques for Data Analysis:

 - Big data platform: It comes with a user-based subscription license.
 Its components and connectors are MapReduce and Spark.
 It provides Web, email, and phone support.

-- Real-time big data platform: It comes under user based subscription license.
+- Real-time big data platform: It comes under a user-based subscription license.
 Its components and connectors include Spark streaming, Machine learning, and IoT.
 It provides Web, email, and phone support.